Rio Grande Mud: Recording

-Release
+Release and reception

 The only single released from the album was "Francine", which peaked at number 69 on the Billboard Hot 100.
 The A-side was the album version, while the B-side featured the song with the vocals re-recorded in Spanish.
 Another 45 version was released in the UK and Germany backed with "Down Brownie".
 Various official ZZ Top releases throughout the years, beginning in 1972, have used the alternative spelling "Francene", especially on the various 45 releases both within and outside the United States as well as the first edition of the LP.

+Rio Grande Mud received mixed reviews upon release, though it has been reassessed more favorably in later years.
+AllMusic retrospectively awarded the album 3.5 out of 5 stars, describing it as the first flowering of ZZ Top as a great, down-and-dirty blues rock band, noting that while a couple of tracks don't quite gel, the album represented a significant step forward from the debut.

+Robert Christgau awarded the album a C in Christgau's Record Guide: Rock Albums of the Seventies (1981), placing it in his lower tier of the decade's rock releases.
+Rolling Stone gave the album a mixed review at the time of release, though the magazine's broader coverage of ZZ Top would become considerably more enthusiastic with the breakthrough of Tres Hombres the following year.

+The Daily Vault awarded the album an A−, describing it as a strong and cohesive statement of the band's blues rock identity.

+Commercially, the album peaked at number 104 on the Billboard 200 in June 1972 and number 85 on the Australian Albums chart.
+The single "Francine" reached number 69 on the Billboard Hot 100, giving the band their first charting single.

 In 1987, the album was remixed for CD release.
 On January 11, 2011, Rhino released a remastered version from the original 1972 mix on vinyl only.
 This album was put up for download on Amazon's MP3 store and iTunes as a digital download in 2012, and features the original mixes of the tracks that are on Chrome, Smoke & BBQ, and the 1987 remixes of the tracks that are not from that box set.
 The original mix of the album was released on CD in June 2013 as part of the box set The Complete Studio Albums (1970-1990).